neurobin/pacget/README.md

 # USAGE

 It can be used the same way as `pacaur` (consequently `pacman`).
-The only difference is that some options come with extra functionalities.
+The only difference is that some options come with extra facilities.

 **Examples:**